-Thinking of buying a new or used car?
-Ready and raring to enter the "lion's den" and get yourself a great deal?
-Looking forward to pitching your wits and cunning against some of the world's best salespeople on their own turf, and in their area of expertise?
+Thinking of buying a used car, or even a brand new one?
+Ready and raring to enter the “lion’s den” and get yourself a great deal?
+Looking forward to pitching your wits and cunning against some of the world’s best salespeople on their own turf, and in their area of expertise?
 I thought not!
-That's why we've prepared these 28 top car buying tips to make sure the second biggest purchase of your life goes to plan...
+That’s why we’ve prepared a used car checklist, and these top car buying tips to make sure the second biggest purchase of your life goes to plan…

 1. Dealing with a licensed motor vehicle dealer is a lot less risky than buying privately.
 You never know if the person buying the car is actually its owner or if there is money still owing on the car.
 You could end up shelling out for something that ends up being repossessed.